ShoaibMajidDar/Document-Question-Answering-System/README.md

 # Document-Question-Answering-System
-To Run this app, go through the following steps:\n First, install all the libraries mentioned in the requirements.txt.
+To Run this app, go through the following steps:

+First, install all the libraries mentioned in the requirements.txt.
 ![Alt text](<Screenshot (172).png>) ![Alt text](<Screenshot (173).png>)
 And then create a .env file and add "OPENAI_API_KEY=Your OpenAI API key"